MHP is proud to continually grow and implement new services to best serve

 When can a laboring mother use nitrous?

-Nitrous may be used in any stage of labor or pushing and after birth, as
+Nitrous may be used in any stage of labor or pushing and after birth, as long both mother and the baby have been checked and remain well.

 What if the patient doesn’t like it?
 Can they try a different pain relief?